syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 }
 {% endhighlight %}

-The following screenshot shows the different types of columns in SfDataGrid:
+The following screenshot shows the different types of columns in the SfDataGrid:

 ![](SfDataGrid_images/TemplateColumns2.png)

 ## CellTemplateSelector

-Underlying record will be the BindingContext for the `CellTemplateSelector`.
+Underlying records will be the BindingContext for the `CellTemplateSelector`.
 The following code example shows templating of the GridTemplateColumn using the `CellTemplateSelector` property:

 {% highlight xaml %}
 <ContentPage.Resources>